allenai/s2orc-doc2json/README.md

 ### Install Grobid

-You can install your own version of Grobid and get it running, or you can run the following script:
+You will need to have Java installed on your machine.
+Then, you can install your own version of Grobid and get it running, or you can run the following script:

 ```console
 bash scripts/setup_grobid.sh